 We are rewarded through Team Points for the right attitude to learning, effort and behaviour.
 Our behaviour is monitored through the traffic light system.

 Each day someone will be awarded The Star of the day!
 This is someone who has stood out in some way, either by the work they have completed, the effort they have put into their work, how they have behaved or how they have treated other people.
 They get to wear our special star badge and are treated like a VIP the following day!

-Home learning in class 1 is designed to consolidate your child’s learning and be an opportunity for you to have fun at home.
-It builds the foundation for doing work at home on a regular basis to prepare for Home Learning Further up the school.
+Home learning in Year 1 is designed to consolidate your child’s learning and be an opportunity for you to have fun at home.
+It builds the foundation for doing work at home on a regular basis to prepare for Home Learning further up the school.
 Home learning will be given out towards the end of the second week back.

 Please may I encourage you to speak to me if you have any queries, concerns or questions about Home Learning.
 If Home Learning is not completed on three occasions then a letter will be sent home to parents.